itsjesushx/TheSushiRoles/README.md

 -----------------------

-## Vulture
+## Scavenger
 ### **Faction: Neutral (Evil)**
-The Vulture does not have any tasks, they have to win the game as a solo.\
+The Scavenger does not have any tasks, they have to win the game as a solo.\
-The Vulture is a neutral role that must eat a specified number of corpses (depending on the options) in order to win.\
+The Scavenger is a neutral role that must eat a specified number of corpses (depending on the options) in order to win.\
-Depending on the options, when a player dies, the Vulture gets an arrow pointing to the corpse.\
+Depending on the options, when a player dies, the Scavenger gets an arrow pointing to the corpse.\
-If there is a Vulture in the game, there can't be a Janitor.
+If there is a Scavenger in the game, there can't be a Janitor.

 **NOTE**
 - If the corpse is on a different floor on Submerged, the arrow will always point to the elevator